codetracker-learning/hip-hop-pizza-and-wangs/instructions/stretch-2.md

 ## Problem

-You have built an amazing application for the Hip Hop: Pizza and Wangs resturant.
+You have built an amazing application for the Hip Hop, Pizza, and Wangs resturant.
 They are very greatful for your generosity, that even though you offered to do it for free, they were able to smoothly make so much money that they could not let you refuse a payment of $4,000 which makes about $1,000 per person (cha-ching).

-It's now May 2020, and you're still job hunting.
+It's now mid-year, and you're still job hunting.
 The pandemic has slowed down your search as many companies are undergoing an job hiring freeze.

 So as you're scrolling through social media, you notice some familiar faces.
-The owners of Hip Hop: Pizza and Wangs!
+The owners of Hip Hop, Pizza, and Wangs!
 They just posted advertising that they are still open and are offering take out by phone order.
 You're so happy that they were able to stay open for during the pandemic, that you contacted them to catch up.

 After messaging your hello's and asking them how everything's going, the topic of how the app is currently working for them came up.
 They still use it and it has been one of the things that has been able to keep their doors open during these difficult times.
 But they do get a lot of calls from customers asking if they can place an order online themselves and even be able to see their menu when calling in an order.